-Depression is a common but serious mood disorder.
-Major depressive disorder is characterized by a combination of symptoms that interfere with a person's ability to work, sleep, study, eat, and enjoy activities.
-Some people may experience only a single episode within their lifetime, but more often a person may have multiple episodes (NIMH, 2016).
+Depression (major depressive disorder or clinical depression) is a common but serious mood disorder.
+It causes severe symptoms that can interfere with how a person thinks and feels and with their ability to work, sleep, study, eat, and enjoy activities.
+A diagnosis of depression requires that the symptoms be present for at least two weeks.
+A person may experience a single episode of depression in their life but multiple episodes are more common (NIMH, 2018, 2016).

-Persistent depressive disorder, or dysthymia, is characterized by longterm (2 years or longer) symptoms that may not be severe enough to disable a person but can prevent normal functioning or feeling well.
+Persistent depressive disorder, or dysthymia, is characterized by long-term (2 years or longer) symptoms that may not be severe enough to disable a person but can prevent normal functioning or feeling well.
 Psychotic depression occurs when a person has severe depression plus some form of psychosis, such as delusions or hallucinations.
-Psychotic symptoms typically have a depressive "theme," such as delusions of guilt, poverty, or illness (NIMH, 2016).
+Psychotic symptoms typically have a depressive "theme," such as delusions of guilt, poverty, or illness (NIMH, 2018).